kubeflow/katib/docs/workflow-design.md

-1. When the `Suggestion` controller verifies that the algorithm service is ready, it calls the service to generate `spec.request - len(status.suggestions)` sets of hyperparamters and append them into `status.suggestions`.
+1. When the `Suggestion` controller verifies that the algorithm service is ready, it calls the service to generate `spec.request - len(status.suggestions)` sets of hyperparameters and append them into `status.suggestions`.

-1. The `Experiment` controller finds that `Suggestion` CR had been updated and generates each `Trial` for the each new hyperparamters set.
+1. The `Experiment` controller finds that `Suggestion` CR had been updated and generates each `Trial` for the each new hyperparameters set.

-1. The `Trial` controller generates `Worker Job` based on the `runSpec` from the `Trial` CR with the new hyperparamters set.
+1. The `Trial` controller generates `Worker Job` based on the `runSpec` from the `Trial` CR with the new hyperparameters set.

 1. The related job controller
    (Kubernetes batch Job, Kubeflow TFJob, Tekton Pipeline, etc.) generates